Devyash18/GitLab-Practical/README.md

 A system to help users report and find lost items **easily**.

-## 🚀 Features
+## 🚀 Features  (also adding a contact us page in the website)
 ✅ Report lost & found items
 ✅ Search & filter items
 ✅ User authentication
 ✅ Real-time updates
 ✅ Admin panel for moderation

 ## 👥 Meet Our Team
 - 🖥️ **YB** - Frontend Developer